Poverty in Bangladesh: Environmental problems and poverty

 With 80% of the country situated on the flood plains of the Ganges, Brahmaputra, Meghna and those of several other minor rivers, the country is prone to severe flooding.

 While some flooding is beneficial to agriculture, high levels of flooding have been found to be a retardant on agricultural growth.
 On average, 16% of household income per year is lost due to flooding, with roughly 89% of the loss in property and assets.
 Of these, households engaged in farming and fishing suffer a greater loss relative to income.

 A positive relationship exists between flood risk and poverty as measured by household income, with people living under the poverty threshold facing a higher risk of flooding, as measured by their proximity to rivers and flood depth.
 Property prices also tend to be lower the higher the risk of flooding, making it more likely that someone who lives in a flood-prone area is poor and vice versa, as they might not be able to afford safer accommodation.
 Also, they tend to depend solely or largely on crop cultivation and fisheries for their livelihood and thus are harder hit by floods relative to their income.

 Important to the finances of farmers operating small farms is their self-sufficiency in rice and floods adversely affect this factor, destroying harvests and arable land.
-Farmers hit are often forced to undertake distressed land selling and in doing so, risk being pushed into or deeper into poverty.
+Farmers hit by flooding are often forced to undertake distressed land selling and in doing so, risk being pushed into or deeper into poverty.
 In areas hard hit by floods, especially disaster floods such as the 1988 flood, several researchers have found that many of the affected households have resorted to selling off assets such as land and livestock to mitigate losses.